Instructional or Learning Design

 Rapid Instructional Design (RID)

 Dave Meier’s (2000) Rapid Instructional Design (RID) model incorporates accelerated learning techniques that strives to design the learning environment with more practice, feedback, and experience rather than presentations.
-It is based on four phases, Preparation, Presentation, Practice, Performance:
+It is based on four phases, Preparation, Presentation, Practice, and Performance:

 Criticisms